kanmwangi2/Cheetah-Reporter/DEPLOYMENT_GUIDE.md

 npm run build

 # Deploy Firestore rules and indexes first
-firebase deploy --only firestore
+firebase deploy --only "firestore"

 # Deploy the hosting (your built application)
-firebase deploy --only hosting
+firebase deploy --only "hosting"

-# OR deploy everything at once
+# OR deploy everything at once (recommended)
-firebase deploy
+firebase deploy --only "firestore,hosting"
 ```

 **Expected output:**